dtmilano/CulebraTester2-client/docs/DefaultApi.md

 # create an instance of the API class
 api_instance = culebratester_client.DefaultApi()
 timeout = 789 # int | in milliseconds
 package_name = 'package_name_example' # str | the specified window package name (can be null or not present).
-If null, a window update from any front-end window will end the wait (optional)
+If null, a window update from any front-end window will end the wait. (optional)

 try:
     # Waits for a window content update event to occur.